MichaelYang-lyx/Flink-In-One/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This repository contains the source code for the MSBD 5014IP project, as well as various materials I have collected during this semester.
+This repository contains the source code for the MSBD 5014IP project, as well as various materials I have collected during this semester when learning Flink.

 ## Table of Contents